Skip to main content

 Energy and Work

-Gravitational potential energy (GPE) is energy due to position in a gravitational field: GPE = mgh, where h is height above a reference point.
+Kinetic energy is energy from motion: KE = ½mv².
+Gravitational potential energy depends on position: GPE = mgh, where h is height above your chosen reference point.

 Worked Example: Energy Conservation